vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/27_Bibliography.md

 1957

-Sanskrit Ed

-. ūka – Pāli Eluka. in: Bulletin of the School of Oriental and
+Sanskrit Eḍūka – Pāli Eluka. in: Bulletin of the School of Oriental and

 African Studies XX \(1957\), 1–4.